kubeluk/SolidDCAT-Profile/spec.md

 ### Dataset Shape

 A `dcat:Dataset` is a collection of data, which comes in one or more representations that make the conceptual notion of a dataset accessible.
 Our profile model defines the following requirements w.r.t. datasets:
-1. A `dcat:Dataset` MUST link an accessible form of representation via `dcat:Distribution` that conforms to the shape `sdp:DistributionShape`.
+1. A `dcat:Dataset` MUST link an accessible form of representation via `dcat:distribution` that conforms to the shape `sdp:DistributionShape`.
 2. A `dcat:Dataset` MUST link a theme via `dcat:theme` to state the dataset's main category.
 3. Resources linked via `dcat:inSeries` MUST conform to the shape `sdp:DatasetSeriesShape`.